Part C: Global Temperature Change

 Global temperature trends

-In the temperature graph, pictured above, focus on the temperature during the past 50 years, 1960 to present.
+In the temperature graph, on the NASA page, focus on the temperature during the past 60 years, 1960 to present.
 During this time period, the trend shows significant warming.
 In the next section of the lab you will investigate a parallel trend, that of carbon dioxide.

 Trends in carbon dioxide concentrations